Safety Improvement Plan | Definition, Components, and Tips

 7. Develop Action Plans

 For every risk identified, a corresponding action plan should be developed.
-This plan should detail the steps required to mitigate or eliminate the associated risk.
+This plan should detail the steps to mitigate or eliminate the associated risk.
 Clearly assigning responsibilities and setting deadlines ensures accountability and keeps the SIP on track.

 8. Training and Education